Juneteenth and the belated message of emancipation

 “It would be up to African Americans, however, to work hard to make sure the holiday is both a solemn occasion of remembering the end of slavery and a celebration of African American life in the United States,” he adds, noting a concern about Juneteenth being “commercialized” in the midst of widespread celebration.

-What can Juneteenth teach us about other emancipation days?
+What can Juneteenth teach us about other Emancipation Days?

 In addition, Dr. Greene points out, “Emancipation Day was often celebrated on January 1 in many African American communities across the nation, well into the 20th century.
 While we associate New Year’s Day with ringing in the new year and college football, perhaps Juneteenth can be the spark for new celebrations of Emancipation Day.”

-Note: Editor's note: This story was updated after President Biden signed a law making Juneteenth a federal holiday.